leidegre/leidegre.github.com/_posts/2015-05-03-dfa-construction.md

       ch = next();
     }

 The above code is a direct translation of the regular expression `string`.
-In total, we have three branches so it's reasonable to think that we have to come up with a minimal DFA with three states in it.
+In total, we have three branches so it's reasonable to think that we have to come up with a minimal DFA with at least three states in it.

     if (('A' <= ch) & (ch <= 'Z')) {
     // ...